Key Takeaway

 Can I speed up BPC-157 results?

-Optimizing sleep, nutrition, and hydration supports your body's ability to use BPC-157 effectively.
+Improving sleep, nutrition, and hydration supports your body's ability to use BPC-157 effectively.
 Injecting near the site of injury (rather than a distant location) may improve local efficacy for musculoskeletal conditions.
-However, exceeding the prescribed dose is not recommended and does not reliably accelerate results.
+But exceeding the prescribed dose isn't recommended and doesn't reliably accelerate results.
 The healing process has biological limits that no compound can override.

 Do BPC-157 results last after you stop taking it?